Disney’s All-Star Music Resort Review

 And while the rooms have recently been refurbished, you will have to walk outdoors to access them.
 While this isn’t necessarily a huge deal, you’ll want to plan how to handle inclement weather in advance.

-We experienced this issue once during our stay at Country Fair.
-Thankfully, we almost always carry a rain jacket and umbrellas.
-So it wasn’t a big deal.
+We experienced this issue once during our stay at the Country Fair.
+Thankfully, we almost always carry a rain jacket and umbrella, so it wasn’t a big deal.
 But if we had gotten caught in a downpour, we’d have been completely soaked by the time we returned to the room.

 Final Thoughts